unoplatform/uno/doc/articles/controls/GLCanvasElement.md

 uid: Uno.Controls.GLCanvasElement
 ---

-## Uno.WinUI.Graphics.GLCanvasElement
+## Uno.WinUI.Graphics3D.GLCanvasElement

 > [!IMPORTANT]
 > This functionality is only available on WinUI and Skia Desktop (`netX.0-desktop`) targets that are running with Desktop OpenGL (not GLES) hardware acceleration.
 This is also not available on MacOS.

 `GLCanvasElement` is a `Grid` for drawing 3D graphics with OpenGL.
-This class comes as a part of the `Uno.WinUI.Graphics` package.
+This class comes as a part of the `Uno.WinUI.Graphics3D` package.

 To use `GLCanvasElement`, create a subclass of `GLCanvasElement` and override the abstract methods `Init`, `RenderOverride` and `OnDestroy`.